avkonst/hookstate/docs/index/docs/04-nested-state.md

 ## Advanced mutations for an array state

-### Setting new state value
+### Setting a new state value

-Let's consider we have got the following state:
+Let's consider the following state:

 ```tsx
 const state = useState([1, 2])